zaidissa/MetaRon/README.md

 --sample, --process, --igp, --isc, --tool, --output

   -rt,	--read_type
-	Enter read type. 'merge' if the reads are paired-end in two file. 'paired' if the reads are paired-end in one file.
+	Enter read type. 'merge' if the reads are paired-end in two files. 'paired' if the reads are paired-end in one file.

   -rl,	--read_length
-	Enter 'l'if read length is longer than 128 bases and 'r' if read length is shorter than 128 bases
+	Enter 'l' if read length is longer than 128 bases and 'r' if read length is shorter than 128 bases

   -pe1,	--paired_1
-	Enter enter paired read file 1
+	Enter paired read file 1

   -pe2,	--paired_2
-	Enter enter paired read file 2
+	Enter paired read file 2

   -pm,	--paired_merged
-	Enter the paired end read file if both pairedend reads are in one file
+	Enter the paired end read file if both paired-end reads are in one file

   -i,	--igp
 	Select the gene prediction .tab file generated via MetageneMark or Prodigal